Juneteenth closings, changes, activities

 Information: triadculturalarts.org

-Note: Festival-goers are encouraged to bring lawn chairs, blankets and umbrellas (for the sun) on Saturday.
+Note: Festival goers are encouraged to bring lawn chairs, blankets and umbrellas (for the sun) on June 18.

 Schedule: